 9 years is the minimum age requirement

-Two extensive side-passages, one involving some crawling, are also explored.
-Participants must wear long pants, long-sleeved shirts, and secure shoes with good tread and ankle support.
+Participants must wear long pants, long-sleeved shirts, and secure shoes, that lace above the ankles, with good tread.
 Hiking boots that have a quarter-inch tread and lace above the ankles are highly recommended.
 Laurel Caverns provides a hard hat with light, but participants are encouraged to bring hand-held lights as well as well as a change of clothing.
 An introductory class on cave safety and rescue is a key feature.

 12 years is the minimum age requirement

-Part Three consists of a return to the Visitors’ Center for a lunch break.
+Part Two consists of a return to the Visitors’ Center for a lunch break.
 Participants need to bring their own lunches since Laurel Caverns does not have food service.

-Part Four involves a forty-five-story descent into the more dangerous depths of Laurel Caverns, one of the steepest and deepest caves in the United States.
+Part Three, takes participants over the shortest route to the Ball Room where they enter the large passage that completes their forty-five-story descent into the more dangerous depths of Laurel Caverns, one of the steepest and deepest caves in the United States.
 Removing an injured person from those depths can take up to six hours and require as many as thirty EMS and Fire Department personal.
 Further, while twisted or broken ankles are, historically, the primary cause for injury in the very challenging terrain of those lowest depths, recent years have seen an increase in the rescue of adults who, overwhelmed by the unexpected physical challenges that attend deep-cave bouldering, believed they were having a heart attack.
-All individuals having a recent bone injury, recent medical operation, or history of back problems, knee problems, hip problems, or heart problems, should not to participate in this program.
+All individuals having a recent bone injury, recent medical operation, or history of back problems, knee problems, hip problems, or heart problems, should not to participate in the Deep Depths Program.

 14 years is the minimum age requirement